samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 nodemon --watch 'src/**/*.ts' --exec 'ts-node' src/index.ts
 ```

 The `nodemon` executable takes a `--watch`.
-The `--watch` option is followed by a string that specifed the directors that need to be watched and follows the [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming).
+The `--watch` option is followed by a string that specifies the directories that need to be watched and follows the [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming).

 Next, the `--exec` option is passed.
 The [`--exec`](https://github.com/remy/nodemon#running-non-node-scripts) option is used to run non-node scripts. `nodemon` will read the file extension of the script being run and monitor that extension instead of `.js`.
 In this case, `--exec` runs `ts-node`.